diogojc/diogojc.github.io/_posts/2018-06-06-implementing-cnn.md

 # The problems with multilayer perceptrons

-One of the problems with multilayer perceptrons (MLPs) is that they do not take advantage of existing spatial/temporal structures in the data.
+One of the problems with multilayer perceptrons (MLPs) in [the previous post]({% post_url 2018-05-06-tensorflow-nn %}) is that they do not take advantage of existing spatial/temporal structures in the data.
 The other is because every node in a layer is connected to every other node in the next layer the number of parameters that must be learned quickly becomes unwieldy to perform optimization in usefull time.
 New architectures of neural networks like convolutional neural networks have been very successfull by tackling these two problems.

 # Convolutional neural networks